dzaja123/API-test-automation/README.md

-# API Test Automation using Cypress and Axios
+# API Test Automation using Axios

 ## What is Axios?
 Axios is a promise-based HTTP Client for node.js and the browser.